 Biography

-Drugs of Faith’s Architectural Failures EP made it onto best-of-2013 lists including Washington CityPaper’s best music of D.C., Hellbound.ca’s writers’ lists, and American Aftermath.
-The band shot another music video, “Insanity,” for the EP.
+Drugs of Faith’s Architectural Failures 12″ made it onto best-of-2013 lists including Washington CityPaper’s best music of D.C., Hellbound.ca’s writers’ lists, and American Aftermath.
+Next, the band landed a slot on Decibel Magazine’s flexi series with a cover of Sacrifice’s classic “Re-Animation” in 2014.

 self-titled album (Selfmadegod, 2005)